Dr. Achim A. Beylich

 Head of operations at GFL

 Editor-in-Chief, Geomorphology (Elsevier)

-Dr. Achim A. Beylich is a geomorphologist with more than 23 years of work experience in field- and laboratory based quantitative process geomorphic research in various climatic environments and landscapes in Iceland, Sweden, Finland, Canada, Russia, Germany, Austria, Norway and Spain.
+Dr. Achim A. Beylich is a geomorphologist with more than 24 years of work experience in field- and laboratory based quantitative process geomorphic research in various climatic environments and landscapes in Iceland, Sweden, Finland, Canada, Russia, Germany, Austria, Norway and Spain.
 Since 2004 he has been initiating and leading a number of large international and interdisciplinary research networks and programs on geomorphologic earth surface processes and landscape development under ongoing or accelerated climate change and increasing anthropogenic impacts and pressures.
 During his scientific career he has been working at research institutes and universities in Germany, Sweden, Iceland, Canada and Norway.
-He is a senior scientist with more than 100 scientific publications in journals and books and with formal full professor competence in geomorphology, and he has been acting as mentor, supervisor/co-supervisor for numerous Master students and several PhD-students.
+He is a senior scientist with more than 100 scientific publications in journals and books, numerous edited works, and with formal full professor competence in geomorphology, and he has been acting as mentor, supervisor/co-supervisor for numerous Master students and several PhD-students.
 He is Editor-in-Chief for the scientific journal Geomorphology (Elsevier), an editorial board member for several international scientific journals, and since 2004 he has been regularly invited to serve as guest scientist/lecturer and visiting professor at various research institutes and universities in different countries.
-He is National Scientific Representative (Member Norway) for the International Association of Geomorphologists (I.A.G./A.I.G.).
+He is the President of the IAG Geomorphological Research Group of Norway (IAG GeoNor), initiator and Chair of the Nordic IAG Network of National Geomorphology Groups from Norway, Sweden, Finland, Denmark and Iceland (IAG GeoNorth), and the National Scientific Representative (IAG National Scientific Member Norway) for the International Association of Geomorphologists (IAG).

 Dr. Katja Laute